Annadiga/Fault-Anomaly-Detection/README.md

 # Fault and anomaly detection of a fixed-wing aircraft

-Main goal of this project was creating a diagnostic classificator to detecte anomalies during flight tests.
+Main goal of this project was creating a diagnostic classificator to detect anomalies during flight tests.
  Dataset used is the ALFA dataset, containing flight data of a fixed-wing UAV.

  ## Steps